-Located just five minutes east of Adelaide's CBD, the City of Norwood Payneham & St Peters enjoys a reputation as one of Adelaide's most desirable places to live, work, study and visit.
+Located just five minutes east of the Adelaide CBD, the City of Norwood Payneham & St Peters, enjoys a reputation as one of Adelaide's most desirable places to live, work, study and visit.

-The Council area is bounded by the City of Port Adelaide Enfield to the north; Campbelltown City Council to the east; the City of Burnside to the south; City of Adelaide to the west; and the Town of Walkerville to the north-west.
+The City of Norwood Payneham & St Peters is bounded by the City of Port Adelaide Enfield to the north; Campbelltown City Council to the east; the City of Burnside to the south; City of Adelaide to the west; and the Town of Walkerville to the north-west.
 The River Torrens also forms a boundary to the west and north.